 - % Done changed from 0 to 10

 The variable comes from a paper self-completion qustionnaire with a blank field for respondents to write in the number.
 The data capture then involves scanning and automated number recognition.
 There is heaping at 5 and multiples of 10, which suggests errors in the data capture.
 We will of course investigate what happened and update you, once we have made a time table for this.

-#4 Updated by Kareena McAloney almost 7 years ago
+#4 Updated by Kareena McAloney over 7 years ago

 Thanks for your response; I would be grateful if you could keep me advised of the timeframe for checking this variable as I am working on an externally funded project with this data,and the alcohol consumption is central to the analysis, and it will help me to plan our data analysis.

 Could I also ask a second question - in the codings for the consumption variables there are a number of codings for missing data - missing, not applicable, etc. The code label 'don't know' also appears in several places, and I was wondering how this was asigned as I don't see that option on the s-c questionnaire - was it coded in response to the participants writing 'don't know'?